Labcoxyzl/MScan/README.md

 ```

 ## Step2.
 Analysis
-Before analysis, your should prepare two folder.
+Before analysis, you should prepare two folders.

 The first folder is the JAR folder of your target project, containing the packaged JAR files and dependencies for each microservice.